snotskie/ttrpg/md/index.md

 The following pages describe rules for **Aptitudes** and **Specializations**.
 You won't begin the game with Specializations, but you will start with Aptitudes drawn from your Backstory.

-To help you select your starting Aptitudes, begin to imagine your character. **Have you seen characters like them before** in movies, TV shows, books, or video games?
-Try to envision your favorite fictional characters that yours takes after.

-Then with that in mind **select two** areas from your Backstory to begin the game "apt" in.
+To help you select your starting Aptitudes, begin to imagine your character. **Have you seen characters like them before?** Then with that in mind **select two** areas from your Backstory to begin the game "apt" in.
 For example: Tying Knots (for a scout), Swordfighting (for a knight), Breathing Fire (for a dragonborn), Reading Legal Documents (for the child of a politician), Acting (for a theater kid), Manipulating Technology (for a hacker), Stunt Driving (for a stunt performer), Friendly Interactions with the Empire (for someone raised in the empire), Unfriendly Interactions with the Rebels (for someone raised in the empire).

 If you begin the game with a Stat Die of size $d8$, **select a third** area to begin the game apt in as well.